sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/handler-templates.md

 [...]
 {{< /code >}}

-The response will list the available event attributes with the correct dot notation and capitalization pattern.
 In this example, the response lists the available event attributes `.Entity.EntityClass`, `.Entity.System`, `.Check.Command`, `.Check.Handlers`, and `.Check.HighFlapThreshold`.

 {{% notice note %}}